Dev Story

 1. Swift for iOS App Development: Long-Term Stability

 Swift, being Apple’s native language, integrates tightly with iOS frameworks and system updates.
 This gives it a strong advantage when it comes to long-term scalability and future-proofing.
 As Apple evolves its platform, Swift is always first to receive updates, performance improvements, and new APIs.
+As compared to Flutter it is quite a mature language to Dart, thus preferred by iOS developers

 From a maintenance standpoint, Swift allows for deep integration with iOS tools like Instruments and XCTest for testing, profiling, and debugging.
 However, Swift codebases can become complex as features grow, requiring expert iOS developers for scaling.